brandonchaffee/demopera/docs/appendix.rst

 ================    ====================================================
 Name                ``disbursePayment``

 Description         | Disburses payment to a specific submission of a task.
-This initailizes a **GSs8**
+This initializes a **GSs8**
                     | with the amount being disbursed and the release time from when the function is
                     | called with the addition of the buffer provided by **GSs1**.
 This delay is to avoid
-                    | any malicious payment situation and allow for recalling and / or readministration.
+                    | any malicious payment situation and allow for recalling and / or re-administration.

 Contract            ``Project.sol``